PalmEmanuel/AzAuth/Docs/Help/Get-AzToken.md

 ### -TimeoutSeconds

-The number of seconds to wait until the interactive login times out.
+The number of seconds to wait until the login times out.

 ```yaml
 Type: Int32